etbala/boostport/CONTRIBUTING.md

 cd /usr/include
 ls
 grep -r "StringToFind" .

+Note: if the grep command does not work, this is an alternative: find . -type f -exec grep -H "StringToFind" {} +
 ```
 Would search the current directory (and lower directories when using -r) for "StringToFind"